XtranautHQ/xtranaut-v0/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License.

-## Support
+## 📞 Support & Contact

+For questions, support, or partnership inquiries:
-For questions or support, please open an issue in the repository.
+- Open an issue in the repository
+- Contact the development team
+- Join our community discussions

+---

+**Building the future of financial inclusion, one identity at a time.** 🌍💚